 We’re backed by Accel, FirstMark, Insight Partners, SignalFire, Jared Leto, and a host of other amazing investors.
 Our market-leading product is used and loved by companies such as Turner, Disney, NASA, Snapchat, BBC, BuzzFeed, TED, Adobe, Udemy, and many more.

 We’re in an exciting period of growth and are always seeking extremely talented and passionate individuals who share our vision for helping visual content creators produce their best work.

-As a Senior Technical Recruiter, you will play a vital role in recruiting for roles across our Engineering department, but also any additional roles on the business side that might come up.
+As a Senior Recruiter, you will play a vital role in recruiting for roles across all of our departments, but also any additional roles on the software engineering side that might come up.
 You will support hiring managers and their teams by helping them build out their recruiting capabilities, teaching them to leverage recruiting tools, interviewing techniques, and recruiting best practices through formal training and daily interactions.
 In this partnership, you will also work with hiring managers to design end-to-end recruiting strategies for their roles, help them find creative ways to source great talent, and guide them in building out robust, customized interview processes.
 You’re entrepreneurial, process oriented, collaborative and innovative in order to source and hire top talent and provide a unique candidate experience.

 So what does that look like on a daily basis?
 Glad you asked!
 Let's take a look:

 You come in the morning with a full inbox--a candidate needs to reschedule, another one is excited to move forward but you’re still anxiously waiting to hear back from the Technical Program Manager you made an offer to yesterday!
 You go through your morning routine: reviewing inbound applications, looking at new profiles on Hired and making sure your pipelines are all updated.
 Phew, inbox is at zero--for now.